First Federation Trust

 - Is creative and asks their own questions.

-Staff use ‘Small steps’ planning to develop a coherent ‘journey’ of learning, supported by a range of resources including NCETM materials and accredited textbook materials.
+Staff plan small, progressive steps in which prior learning is explicitly linked to new learning , developing a coherent ‘journey’ through both a unit of work and within a lesson.
 Lessons are planned to support all children to master a skill and to move children forwards with their learning together.
+Planning is informed through the assessment of

-Language and dialogue are a key part of Maths lessons at Newton Ferrers Primary School, high quality discussion is valued and children are supported through targeted questioning and the use of sentence stems to structure talk.
+Language and dialogue are a key part of Maths lessons at Newton Ferrers Primary School, high quality discussion is valued, children are supported through targeted questioning, and the use of sentence stems to structure talk.
 Children are encouraged to answer in full sentences, using sentence stems for support, to ensure they can verbalise their thinking.

 Children in EYFS, are taught through the Mastering Number programme set out by the NCETM.
 The programme does not cover shape, space and measure so this is taught through planned directed sessions and continuous provision.
 The continuous provision is available for the children to access daily and includes a wide range of mathematical resources for children to explore and play with.
 Examples of this include; loose parts, puzzles and games.